philipcdavis/philipcdavis.github.io/_posts/2017-12-04-on-writing-css.md

 # On Writing CSS
 A good styling system will depend on the team and project that uses it.
 A lone ranger may need a different system than a team of 20.
 Designers who are heavily involved in developing the front end may decide on a much smaller library of components.

-After experimenting with css systems using vanilla CSS, SASS, postcss, css-components, and CSS in JS solutions I figured I would some thoughts on the type of CSS that I like to write and use.
+After experimenting with css systems using vanilla CSS, SASS, postcss, css-components, and CSS in JS solutions I thought I would share some thoughts on the type of CSS that I like to write and use.

 ## Boring
 I'm done with the clever, give me boring CSS.